martaregolo/Shiny_App_Covid-19/README.md

 The second tab illustrates the evolution of three main parameters, that are *new positives*, *normalised number of daily positives* and *normalised number of tested cases*.

 ![Test](https://github.com/martaregolo/Shiny_App_Covid-19/blob/master/tab2.PNG)

+## How to run the dashboard

+The required files to run the dashboard are in the folder *R_files* of this repository.
+Inside the folder, there are three files:

+* *map.R*, which includes the code to read the data source, manipulate the data and create the completed dataset.
+Additionally, the last part of this file contains the code to create a spatial object for the Italian map;
+* *ui.R*, which controls design and layout of the dashboard;
+* *server.R*, which gives the necessary instructions to create the app.

+In order to run the app locally, you need to download these files and open them on R studio.